microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise3/README.md

 Let's go back to the **AddNewExpense.xaml** page and handle them.

-> Can you guess which is the challenge here?
+> Can you guess what is a challenge here?

 The **WindowsXamlHost** control is a generic host control for any kind of UWP control.
 As such, it doesn't expose any property called **SelectedDates** or any event called **SelectedDatesChanged**, since they are specific of the **CalendarView** control.
 In order to implement our scenario, we need to move to the code behind and cast the **WindowsXamlHost** to the type we expect, in our case the **CalendarView** one.
 The best place to do is when the **ChildChanged** event is raised, which is triggered when the guest control has been rendered.